MarcosLaffitte/GranMapache/README.md

 > done: updating routine for Extensions to work with isomorphism-like VF2 instead of MCS-like VF2

+> done: relaxed condition for node labels in the initial anchor / reaction center

 - working: mcs routines

 - working: test isomorphism and mcs routines